zq920320/codenvy/README.md

 grunt build
 ```

-Build populates dist/ with two sets of bundles : stage (for staging) and prod (for production).
-Both sets contain all the static content needed to run the site.
+Build populates dist/ with 3 sets of bundles : stage (for staging), prod (for production) and gh (for github hosted version of the site).
+The sets contain all the static content needed to run the site.